 What Are Men’s Cropped Pants?

 How high can you go?
-With menswear, you know what qualifies as a short and what you’d wear as trousers, but cropped silhouettes – introduced in 2017 and a constant so far – have thrown us a curveball.
-Do you think of them as longer shorts, or shorter pants?
+With menswear, you know what qualifies as a short and what you’d wear as trousers, but cropped silhouettes – introduced in 2017 and a constant so far – brands have thrown us a curveball.
+Looking at them from the waist to the cuff – do you think of them as longer shorts, or shorter pants?
 Or, do they exist in their own category with a whole new set of rules?

-Right now, cropped pants have carved out their own niche – one that’s part transitional, part variation on classic trend, and a third one of those try-at-your-own-risk trends.
-Before you just pick up any shorter pair of pants, however, know how to approach them first.
+Right now, cropped pants have carved out their own niche – one that’s part transitional, a part variation on classic trend, and the third one of those try-at-your-own-risk trends.
+Before you pick any shorter pair of pants to fully experience them, however, know how to approach them first.

 How Long Should Cropped Pants Be?

 The waves are calling, and you automatically roll up your pant legs, knowing that, if you wade too far out, the water will splash up, and you’ll end up with soggy, salt-stained cuffs.

 Cropped pants immediately bring up such imagery – or of someone right along the water’s edge, feeling the warm, soft sand between his toes.
 As such, casualness and sun-drenched seaside landscapes inherently run through its product DNA.